Animal Care Level 2

 Course Overview

-The timetable will cover 3 days per week in College; lessons are a mix of classroom-based theory lessons and practical workshop sessions where you will gain the required underpinning knowledge of domestic and wild animals and the practical husbandry skills with a variety of small animals.
+The timetable will cover 3 days per week in College; lessons are a mix of classroom-based theory lessons and practical workshop sessions where you will gain the required underpinning knowledge of domestic and wild animals and practical husbandry skills with a variety of small animals.
 There will also be some home study required.

 Work related experience is a mandatory part of the qualification - you must complete a minimum of 150 hours of work within a land-based industry setting.
 This will take place 1 day per week in addition to the 3 timetabled days in College.